awsdocs/amazon-rds-user-guide/doc_source/Appendix.SQLServer.CommonDBATasks.Logs.md

 ## Archiving Log Files<a name="Appendix.SQLServer.CommonDBATasks.Logs.Archive"></a>

 The Amazon RDS console shows logs for the past week through the current day\.
 You can download and archive logs to keep them for reference past that time\.
-One way to archive logs is to load them into an Amazon S3 instance\.
-For instructions on how to set up an Amazon S3 instance and upload a file, see [Amazon S3 Basics](https://docs.aws.amazon.com/AmazonS3/latest/gsg/AmazonS3Basics.html) in the *Amazon Simple Storage Service Getting Started Guide* and click **Get Started**\.
+One way to archive logs is to load them into an Amazon S3 bucket\.
+For instructions on how to set up an Amazon S3 bucket and upload a file, see [Amazon S3 Basics](https://docs.aws.amazon.com/AmazonS3/latest/gsg/AmazonS3Basics.html) in the *Amazon Simple Storage Service Getting Started Guide* and click **Get Started**\.

 ## Using the rds\_read\_error\_log Procedure<a name="Appendix.SQLServer.CommonDBATasks.Logs.SP"></a>